tlewis0/GettingData/README.md

 This leaves a data set with dimensions of 10299 x 67

-  4) Add subject values from test and train files to main data set:
+  4) Added subject values from test and train files to main data set:
   The subject data sets are in the files called subject_test.txt and subject_train.txt.
 The two subject data sets were combined with rbind and added to the main data set with cbind.
 This leaves a data set with dimensions of 10299 x 68